 GPT-3 is a language-generating AI by Open AI that can generate amazing human-like text on demand.
 It’s the largest language model ever created and early experiments have demonstrated its ability to produce convincing streams of text in a range of different styles given a few parameters.
 What’s perhaps even more unnerving is its ability to output code, which can then be consumed and acted on within design tools.
 Take for example Jordan Singer’s demo of a Figma plugin called ‘Designer’ that can generate a functional prototype from raw text.
 By describing the layout as “an app that has a navigation bar with a camera icon, ‘Photos’ title, and a message icon, a feed of photos with each photo having a user icon, a photo, a heart icon, and a chat bubble icon”, Singer demonstrated the plugin’s ability to generate an Instagram-like layout without doing anything else.

 Singer’s demo caused quite the stir and for good reason: tools such as this will continue to improve, and we all know it.
 It signals a future where many of the tasks we perform now will be automated or at least aided by AI.
 Technology that has the potential to eliminate tasks, and by extension the potential to eliminate jobs, will invariably elicit some fear.
-This is especially true in an industry that already has a firm grasp on how technology can disrupt entire industries.
-While AI will no doubt eliminate the need to manually perform many tasks, its benefits will also open up opportunities and help to automate menial tasks which will free us up to focus on the more meaningful work that provides additional value.
+This is especially true in an industry that already has a firm grasp on how technology can disrupt and eliminate jobs.
+While AI will no doubt reduce the need to manually perform many tasks, its benefits will also open up opportunities and help to automate menial tasks which will free us up to focus on the more meaningful work that provides additional value.
 The question becomes: how might we leverage AI and the benefits it brings to help in the design process?
 Additionally, how might things go wrong when leveraging AI in the design process?

 AI is already here